 Write it down, meaning, pay attention to your flow type and note if it changes from cycle to cycle.
 Be sure to also note how you are feeling emotionally and mentally.
 Document how your period makes you feel and your thoughts about what menstruation means to you.

-Dark or clotty blood is a sign of uterine stagnation, indicating the uterus is unable to empty its entire contents each cycle.
+Dark or clotty blood is a sign of uterine stagnation, or old blood, indicating the uterus is unable to empty its entire contents each cycle.
 Clots may also be an indication of a greater issue, such as endometriosis or uterine fibroids, especially if your period is very painful.

 Scant or very light bleeding may indicate poor circulation to the uterus or low hormone levels.
 If hormone levels are inadequate, the uterine lining won’t build up as much as it should, resulting in light bleeding.